fbpx

 FacebookTwitterWhatsApp

 Each year, people fall prey to fake job advertisements.
-While on the search for a means to make a living, someone is plotting on how they will take advantage of your desperation.
+While on the search for a means to make a living, someone is plotting how they will take advantage of your desperation.
 They will scam you of some money or valuable time.
 It’s become easier to scam people as they prey on naivety and access to the internet.
 Sometimes, you won’t even know it’s fake until it’s too late.
 Here are some things to watch out for to spot a fake job advertisement.

 1. Application fee